 In addition to questions about price and availability, your buyer will also be wondering about additional costs like framing, shipping, insurance, and taxes.
 Include this information as soon as possible.

 If the original work inquired on is no longer available, consider offering other available works and remember to update the availability status of the original work in CMS.

 The “Quick Follow Up”

 If a collector has not replied to a gallery’s response within 48 hours, Artsy sends an automated survey, the “Quick Follow Up,” to gauge their interest level.
 User responses to the Quick Follow Up are shared with galleries via the Conversations inbox.

 Note: These survey responses are only available in Conversations and are not delivered directly to your email inbox.
 Aim to check your Conversations tab in CMS on a daily basis.

+Our trusted brand, secure technology, and advanced research tools are what give collectors the confidence to transact online.
 You have a number of options for processing payments from online buyers.
 Here are the most common ways we see payments being processed on Artsy and when to use them.

 - Wire transfer: Wire transfers can be facilitated by most banks and transfer service agencies.
 With this payment option, you will need to provide your wire transfer instructions for the buyer with your invoice.
 Wire transfers require more effort on the collector’s part and typically take a few days to process once the request for the electronic transfer of funds has been submitted.